ethpandaops/cbt/README.md

 # Models configuration (optional)
 # Configure where to find external and transformation models
-# Set default databases to use when models don't specify one
+# Set default cluster and databases to use when models don't specify one
 # Defaults to models/external and models/transformations if not specified
 # models:
 #   external:
+#     # Optional: Set defaultCluster if using ClickHouse cluster functions
+#     # defaultCluster: "my_cluster"
 #     defaultDatabase: ethereum # optional - models without 'database' field will use this
 #     paths:
 #       - "models/external" # default